SALT-NLP/FLANG/README.md

 ## Contact information
 Please contact Raj Sanjay Shah (rajsanjayshah[at]gatech[dot]edu) or Sudheer Chava (schava6[at]gatech[dot]edu) or Diyi Yang (diyiy[at]stanford[dot]edu) about any issues and questions.

-## Steps to use the code

-1. Clone the Repo
-2. cd into the repo in your terminal

-## Dependencies
-Install dependencies with the following command pip install -r requirements.txt

-### Raw data

-tokens.npy contains the tokens for financial vocabulary in a numpy array format.

-To train FLANG-BERT, run

-    python train_FLANG_BERT.py

-To train FLANG-ELECTRA, run

-    python train_FLANG_ELECTRA.py